Sleep Apnea

 – Steven Olmos –

 We’ve become a society in which sleep is considered the one commodity that can be sacrificed to accomplish other task but without a restful sleep, the body is in a constant state of fight or flight.
 It’s under stress.
 Going night after night without sleep wreaks havoc on the cardiovascular system.
-Sleep apnea appliance also has been linked to obesity and diabetes.
+Sleep apnea appliances also have been linked to obesity and diabetes.

 Patients with OSA can die.